krzysiekswol/weather_app/Readme.md

 * RWD;

 ## Status
-Main website and weather website is finished inn 80%.
+Main website and weather website is finished in 80%.
 Still METAR website is under construction and the project is also not responsive for now.